tario-you/trash_sorting_game/README.md

 # trash_sorting_game
 My game over at itch: https://tario.itch.io/trashsorting

 I made this game as part of my awareness campaign for electronic waste.
-I distributed the game to our kindergarten students to help educate them about electronic waste and its impacts on our environment and health in an visual and enjoyable way.
+I distributed the game to our kindergarten students to help educate them about electronic waste and its impacts on our environment and health in a visual and enjoyable way.

 ### Analytics:
 - 138 views